zowe/docs-site/docs/user-guide/cli-idfplugin.md

 The path to the input CSV-formatted file, see below for the details of the format.

 - **esm**
- The identifier of the target ESM, one of ACF2, TSS or RACF.
+The identifier of the target external security manager, one of ACF2, RACF, or TSS.

 - **registry**
 The registry to identify the distributed identity provider, for example LDAP `ldap://12.34.56.78:389`

 - **system**
 This is an optional parameter, system identifier for JCL purposes.
 Ensure that this value matches the system name defined in JES.